vbigot-juloux/hermeneutics-of-action/README.md

 # Preliminary to the hermeneutics of action
 _A project of [Vanessa Bigot Juloux](http://vanessajuloux.xyz)_

-This is a lab with a case-study, the Ugaritic text KTU 1.1-6.
+This is a lab with the following case-study, the Ugaritic text KTU 1.1-6.
 It shall be considered as an experimental project for testing the relevance of diverse digital approaches for setting up a hermeneutics of action.

 ## Table of content:
 - [TEI-XML](#tei-xml)